 For the Company's significant accounting policies affecting revenue from contracts with customers, see Note 3.
-Revenue, in the Company's unaudited condensed consolidated financial statements included in this Quarterly Report on Form 10-Q. A summary of other significant accounting policies are included in Note 2.
+Revenues.
+A summary of other significant accounting policies are included in Note 2.
 Summary of Significant Accounting Policies, in the Company's audited consolidated financial statements and the related notes for the year ended December 31, 2017.
-There have been no other significant changes to these accounting policies during the first six months of 2018.
+There have been no other significant changes to these accounting policies during the first nine months of 2018.